Danilo1301/GTASA_libModPolicia/README_EN.md

 <h1>How to use</h1>

+* You need to be on foot or in a vehicle
-* Press the horn button (police siren) to stop a pedestrian
+* Press the horn button (police siren) to stop a pedestrian or a vehicle
 * Press the 'imaginary buttons' 2 e 8 ([example](https://imgur.com/gallery/WNUf5Ye)) for 0.5s to open the test menu

 <h1>Tutorials</h1>